mvolkmann/blog/src/smalltalk.md

 Alternatively, open a "SUnit Test Runner" from the World menu, select one or more test classes, and click the "Run" button.

+To install some example tests:

+- Open a "File List" window from the World menu.
+- Navigate to and expand `Cuis-Smalltalk-Dev-master` or the name of your version of Cuis.
+- Navigate to and expand "Packages" and then "Features".
+- Enter "test" in the filter input in the upper-left.
+- Select one of more of the packages whose names begin with "Test-".
+- Click the "install package" button.
+- View the code for those packages in a System Browser window.

 ## Morphs

 Morphs are what other graphical systems refer to as widgets.